Air China Flight 129: Weather

 At Gimhae Airport, the winds come from the north in autumn and winter.
 However, in spring and summer, the winds come from the south.
 Visibility is often partially poor due to sea fog, since the southern part of the airport is located close to the sea.
 Mountainous terrain in the north with southerly winds prevailing may cause a mass of low clouds and fog to occur along the mountainous area north of Runway 18R, with a probability of increased precipitation in the area.

-Weather at the time of crash was poor.
+The weather at the time of the crash was poor.
 Satellite imagery retrieved from the Korea Meteorological Administration radar showed that a large, wide area of rain clouds could be seen, starting from Busan to the southeast as far as Japan and moving slowly to the east.
 The clouds moved very slowly, and heavy clouds were seen lying in the sea south of Gimhae.
 Gusts of up to 16 kn were also observed.
 Rescue squads at the crash site also reported that it was covered with thick fog, with the precipitation heavier than a drizzle.

 Airport lighting

 Investigators interviewed Captain Wu, who stated that as he observed the lights on the final approach course to Runway 36L, he saw that neither the runway approach lights on the downwind leg nor the circling guidance lights during the circling approach were on.
-According to the record of the automatic aeronautical light switching system and the testimony from the Gimhae Tower duty chief, the runway, approach lights and circling guidance lights were on at the time of the accident.
+According to the record of the automatic aeronautical light switching system and the testimony from the Gimhae Tower duty chief, the runway, approach lights, and circling guidance lights were on at the time of the accident.